GAE: Unleashing Physical Potential of VLM with Generalizable Action Expert: Training Details

+As shown in Figure~\ref{fig:ood}, to systematically evaluate position generalization, we discretize the tabletop workspace into a $7\times10$ grid using a localization light projector, where each illuminated grid cell corresponds to a unique object placement position.
+A subset of grid locations is used to define the In-Distribution (ID) positions during training, while OOD positions are selected from the remaining grid cells that never appear in the training set.
+For each task, we choose five unseen OOD positions and evaluate the policy four times at each position.
+This grid-based protocol enables precise control of object placement and provides a clear separation between ID and OOD spatial configurations.

-\subsection{Training Details}
+\section{Training Details}

-The Vision-Language Model (VLM) was fine-tuned for 1,000 steps with a batch size of 32 on eight 80GB NVIDIA A100 GPUs.
-The generalizable action expert was trained on the same hardware configuration.
-Its training consisted of two phases: an action pre-training phase that ran for two days with a batch size of 32,768, followed by a point cloud fine-tuning phase that ran for three days with a batch size of 256.
+The Vision-Language Model (VLM) is fine-tuned for 1,000 steps with a batch size of 32 on eight 80GB NVIDIA A100 GPUs.
+The Generalizable Action Expert (GAE) is trained on the same hardware configuration using our two-stage training paradigm.
+Specifically, the action pre-training stage runs for 8 hours with a batch size of 32,768 using trajectory-only data, enabling efficient large-scale learning of basic motion skills.
+This is followed by a point cloud fine-tuning stage that runs for 2 days with a batch size of 256, where high-quality point cloud observations are introduced to learn geometry-aware refinement.
+Adam optimizer is used for both stages with the learning rate and other hyperparameters detailed in Table~\ref{tab:gae_training_hyperparams}.